Women in classical music: 20th century

 In 1936, Nadia Boulanger conducted a concert with the London Philharmonic, the first woman to do so.
 Boulanger also went on to conduct the Philadelphia Orchestra, Boston Symphony, and New York Philharmonic in the following years.
 Vítězslava Kaprálová conducted the Czech Philharmonic in 1937 and the BBC Orchestra (later known as the BBC Symphony Orchestra) in 1938 in London, during the 16th ISCM Festival.

 Following the end of World War II, the number of women in classical music jobs greatly increased in the United States.
 In 1947, only 8% of symphony orchestra musicians were women, compared to 26.3% in 1982.
-The number of women in European orchestras, however, continued to remain low.
+The number of women in European orchestras, however, remained low.
 Women in tenured composition positions at universities also remained very uncommon in the 1970s, with 10.6% of those positions occupied by women.

 In 1984 Odaline de la Martinez became the first woman to conduct at a BBC Promenade Concert at the Royal Albert Hall.

 21st century

 Marin Alsop is an American conductor and the first woman to lead a major American orchestra, the Baltimore Symphony Orchestra.

-The ratio of women to men players in U.S. orchestras is roughly equal, but the ratio in European orchestras is still low.
-Across the world, there are relatively few women conductors, but numbers are increasing, as figures like Marin Alsop, Barbara Hannigan, Susanna Mälkki and Mirga Gražinytė-Tyla gain public attention and popularity.
+The numbers of women and men players in U.S. orchestras are roughly equal, but the ratio in European orchestras is still low.
+Across the world, there are relatively few women conductors, but numbers are increasing, as figures like Marin Alsop, Barbara Hannigan, Susanna Mälkki, and Mirga Gražinytė-Tyla gain public attention and popularity.